restrellado/presenting-data-rstats-edition/blog-post.md

 ## Note Interesting Details

-Here’s where my the exploration pays off.
-Where in the last section I led with my curiosity, in this session I start spotting details.
+Here’s where my exploration pays off.
+Where in the last section I led with my curiosity, in this session I start focusing on details.
 Or as the design thinkers would say, the last section was for divergent thinking.
-In this section, I start convergent thinking:
+This section is for convergent thinking:

 -   The Chinstrap penguins have the highest mean bill length, though it’s similar to the Gentoo’s bill length
--   The Chinstrap penguins have the highest mean bill depth, though the Adelie’s is very close
+-   The Chinstrap penguins have the highest mean bill depth, though the Adelie’s are very close
 -   The Gentoo penguins have the highest mean flipper length, followed by the Chinstrap, and then the Adelie